c-sanders/ImageOverlay/README.md

 The arguments to a batch sub-command should be placed within the batch sub-command's parentheses.
 It appears as though these arguments get passed directly to
 GIMP, therefore they should not contain any shell special or control characters.
-For example, if the arguments contained one or more instances of the "\\" character, then GIMP might not know how to interpret them and this could cause an error such as;
+For example, if the arguments contained one or more instances of the "\\" character, then GIMP might not know how to interpret them, and this could cause an error such as;

 > batch command experienced an execution error:
 > Error: ( : 1) eval: unbound variable: \